k2view-academy/K2View-Academy/articles/38_bi_integration/01_Installation.md

 ### Configuration

-Fabric BI solution is using the Fabric **config.ini** to get the information about the BI host and port and the Storage Management DB connection details.
+The Fabric BI solution uses the Fabric **config.ini** to retrieve information about the BI host and port and the Storage Management DB connection details.

 Update the **[bi]** section parameters of the Fabric **config.ini** as follows: